 - Less than 53 percent of Americans are unhappy with their jobs.

 - Fifty-four percent of employees in lower performing companies are disengaged.

 However, good bosses have great people skills that inspire their teams.

 I know what you’re thinking.
 What about those awful bosses who get good results?
 Yes, it does seem that some managers do well in spite of the pitiful leadership practices.
 In fact, if you talk to enough people, you’ll find poor bosses and good bosses can both achieve organizational objectives.
 The difference is in the “how” and what happens long-term.
 Lack of respect and poor relationships are weak fuel, leaving poor bosses with nothing to drive sustainable results.
 Results are unsustainable because poor bosses sap employees’ commitment and positive emotion to invest their best in their work.

 In other words, bad bosses’ behavior does eventually catch up with them (or their organizations), but unfortunately for their victims-the employees-and, it doesn’t seem to happen fast enough.

-How do you start to become a better boss, if you are one?
-If you want your team to be better you have to be a better leader.
+How do you start to become a good or better boss?
+If you want your team to be better you must be a better leader.
 So, keep learning: read new leadership books, attend seminars and webinars, and get a personal coach.
 Do this consistently and apply new strategies immediately.
 This will be a great beginning to improving your performance, to helping employees effectively, and to achieving your goals.

 Furthermore, if you want to be a leader, check out this proven game-plan for management career success?
 Check out Rick’s Superstar Leadership book.